 In July 2012, the FASB issued ASU No. 2012-02, Intangibles - Goodwill and Other (Topic 350): Test Indefinite-Lived Intangible Assets for Impairment.
 Under the requirements of ASU 2012-02 an entity has the option to assess qualitative factors when testing indefinite-lived intangible assets annually to determine whether it is more likely than not that the asset is not impaired.
-An entity also has the option to bypass the qualitative assessment for any indefinite-lived intangible asset in any subsequent period.
+An entity also has the option to bypass the qualitative assessment for any indefinite-lived intangible asset in any period and proceed directly to performing the quantitative impairment test or resume performing the qualitative assessment in any subsequent period.
 If, after assessing the totality of events and circumstances, an entity concludes that it is more likely than not that the indefinite-lived intangible asset is impaired, then it is required to determine the fair value of the indefinite-lived intangible asset and perform the quantitative impairment test by comparing the fair value with the carrying amount in accordance with Subtopic 350-30.
 ASU 2012-02 is effective for annual and interim impairment tests performed for fiscal years beginning after September 15, 2012.
 The Company will adopt ASU 2012-02 for its fiscal year 2014 which begins on May 1, 2013.
 The Company is unable to determine the impact of such adoption until it performs the annual test for impairment in the next fiscal year.